ryantd42/NY-Legislative-Git/2023/S9294A-2023/bill.md

   ___________

- Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed  to be committed to the Committee on Codes -- reported favora- bly from said committee, ordered to first and second  report,  ordered to a third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to amend the penal law, in relation to expanding the definition of mental health care provider for purposes of certain sex offenses

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 This act shall be known and may be cited as "Gittel's law".
   §  2.
 Subdivision 13 of section 130.00 of the penal law, as amended by chapter 230 of the laws of 2004, is amended to read as follows: